anthonyli358/FlapPyBird-Reinforcement-Learning/README.md

 - Longer training times - the best performing agent was trained for a total of 15 hours and only reached 10,674 episodes
 - Implement [prioritized experience replay](https://arxiv.org/abs/1511.05952)
-- Train an agent which never dies in the Flappy Bird environment
+- ~~Train an agent which never dies in the Flappy Bird environment~~ → solved with a model-based safety shield (see [The never-dies agent](#an-agent-which-never-dies) in the 2026 Update).

 ## Getting Started